Natural Remedies to Counteract Flatulence

 The best natural recipes for flatulence

-- 1 tablespoon of powdered ginger (10 g)
+- 1 tbsp of powdered ginger

-- 1 cup of water (250 ml)
+- 1 c. of water

-- Repeat up to 3 times a day (morning, afternoon and evening).
+- Repeat up to 3 times a day (morning, afternoon, and evening).

-- Start the day by ingesting 2 mustard seeds with a glass of water on an empty stomach.
+Start the day by eating two mustard seeds with a glass of water on an empty stomach.
 The next day, have four seeds, the next day six, and so on until you’re eating 12 seeds a day.

-Cinnamon reduces the formation of gases and the inflammation of the stomach.
+This bark reduces the formation of gases and the inflammation of the stomach.
 It also gives teas and desserts a delicious flavor!

 You can consume a mix of cinnamon and milk (if the flatulence is caused by lactose intolerance, use almond milk or similar) each time you have flatulence problems.

 - Firstly, warm the milk but keep it from boiling

 - Next, add the cinnamon and stir thoroughly